Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 nl.rem | -1 to 15300 | Remaining nightlight duration in seconds, -1 if not active.
-Only in state response, can not be set. udpn.send | bool | Send WLED broadcast (UDP sync) packet on state change udpn.recv | bool | Receive broadcast packets udpn.nn | bool | Don't send a broadcast packet (applies to just the current API call).
+Only in state response, can not be set. udpn.send | bool | Send WLED broadcast (UDP sync) packet on state change udpn.recv | bool | Receive broadcast packets udpn.sgrp | 0 to 255 | Bitfield for broadcast send groups 1-8
+udpn.rgrp | 0 to 255 | Bitfield for broadcast receive groups 1-8
+udpn.nn | bool | Don't send a broadcast packet (applies to just the current API call).
 Not included in state response. v | bool | If set to _true_ in a JSON POST command, the response will contain the full JSON state object.
 Not included in state response rb | bool | If set to _true_, device will reboot immediately.
 Not included in state response.